AUC-Mobile-Apps/nodejs-skeleton/README.md

 ```

 ## Other Linux
-Chances are, if you're using another Linux, you know what you're doing and can probably install these dependencies on your own. :)
+Chances are, if you"re using another Linux, you know what you"re doing and can probably install these dependencies on your own. :)

 # Usage
 These steps are applicable for all platforms, including Windows.

 Inside your Terminal or Powershell Admin Instance:
-## One-time steps
+## First-time steps
 ```bash
 # Clone the repository
 git clone https://github.com/donn/nodejs-api-skeleton